jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 A benefit of using Global Reach is that it makes the design simpler with a direct logical connection between Azure VMware Solution and On-Premises.
 It also helps troubleshoot traffic between Global Reach sites and removes the worry of throughput limitations at the Virtual WAN Hub level.

 When Global Reach is deployed, traffic between the Global Reach sites bypasses Virtual WAN Hub Firewall.
 This means the Virtual WAN Hub firewall will not inspect any Global Reach traffic that goes between the Azure VMware Solution and the On-Premises datacenter.

+> [!NOTE]
+> When utilizing Global Reach, traffic between these locations bypasses the Secure Virtual WAN and the Hub Firewall.
+To ensure optimal security, we recommend inspecting traffic within the Azure VMware Solution environment's NSX-T or using an on-premises firewall between these locations.
+>
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/a7add202-9c9d-48eb-a798-144f9655f421)